dgaydukov/cert-aws/files/sa.md

 * instance must be a source/destination of any traffic it sends/receive
 * each ec2 performs it by default
 * if your instance is NAT instance - it not a source/destination, it just a proxy to other instances.
 That's why for Nat instance you should disable it.

+ENI (elastic network interface) - logical networking component in a VPC that represents a virtual network card that has attributes:
+* primary private IPv4 (from VPC range)
+* public IPv4
+* elastic IPv4
+* IPv6, mac-address, security groups and so on...

+You can create ENI by going to `EC2 => Network & Security => Network interfaces` and create network interface.
+You can create ni (network interface) and attach/detach it to ec2 instance.
+Every instance in VPC has a default ni - primary network interface, you can't detach it.
+You can create new and attach.
+Number of ni that can be attached to ec2 depends on it's size (more computing power - more ni can be attached).

 ###### Amazon Athena
 Athena is an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL.